codegangsta/Astroneer/docs/dialogue/scene_07_colony_life.md

 [SceneAriaColonyLife]

 [PlayerColonyInquiry]
-Player: "I heard you grew up on a colony.
+Player: "You said you grew up on a colony.
 What was that like?"

 [AriaColonyResponse]